mitsuba-renderer/mitsuba3/docs/src/advanced_topics/custom_plugins.rst

 The function takes the current scene, sampler and array of rays as arguments.
 The :code:`active` argument specifies which lanes are active.

-Similar to before, we first intersect the rays with the scene.
-We then first evaluate the radiance of directly visible emitters.
+We first intersect the provided rays against the scene and evaluate the radiance of directly visible emitters.
 Then, we explicitly sample positions on emitters and evaluate their contributions.
 Additionally, we sample a ray direction according to the BSDF and evaluate whether these rays also hit some emitters.
 These different contributions are then combined using multiple importance sampling to reduce variance.

 This function will be invoked for an array of different rays, hence each ray can then potentially hit a surface with a different BSDF.
 Therefore, :code:`bsdf = si.bsdf(rays)` will be an array of different BSDF pointers.
-To then call member functions of these different BSDFs, we have to invoke the according vectorized functions, e.g.
+To then call member functions of these different BSDFs, we invoke special dispatch functions for vectorized method calls:

 .. literalinclude:: ../../examples/03_direct_integrator/direct_integrator.py
    :language: python
    :lines: 38-39

-This ensures that implementation provided by the different BSDF models will be called.
+This will ensure that the C++ or Python implementation of the right BSDF model is invoked for each variant.
 Other than that, the code and used interfaces are nearly identical to the C++ version.
 Please refer to the documentation of the C++ types for details on the different functions and objects.

-When implementing the depth integrator, we did a lot of manual work to correctly sample rays from the camera and splatting samples into the film.
+When implementing the depth integrator in the section on :ref:`custom rendering pipelines <sec-rendering-scene-custom>`, considerable work was necessary to correctly sample rays from the camera and splat samples into the film.
 While this can be very useful for certain applications, it is also a bit tedious.
 In many cases, we simply want to implement a custom integrator and not bother with how camera rays are exactly generated.
 In this example, we will therefore use a more elegant mechanism, which allows to simply extend the :code:`SamplingIntegrator` base class.